Data backup in five easy steps

 1. Decide what to back up

 At UCT, ICTS already backs up network drives (F: and G: drives).
+It is worthwhile noting that the F: drive is currently being decommissioned for staff.
 If you've stored anything valuable on your hard drive (i.e. the C:, D: or E: partition), you'll need to back that up yourself.

 2. Choose backup media